orabi2012/wp-ubiqfy-integration/README.md

 - **Encryption in Transit**: TLS 1.3 for all API communications
 - **Database Security**: Encrypted connections and parameterized queries
 - **Secret Management**: Environment variables with secure key generation

+#### Voucher Data Handling
+- Voucher details (serial numbers, references, redemption URLs, and Ubiqfy payloads) are stored encrypted using the platform-wide `ENCRYPTION_KEY`.
+- Services decrypt values only when needed, ensuring downstream integrations (WooCommerce sync, invoice rendering) operate on in-memory plaintext.
+- Generated invoices and dashboards display redacted voucher keys—the first half of each value is replaced with `X` characters to prevent disclosure if exported or printed.

 ### Authentication & Authorization
 - **JWT Security**: Secure token generation with configurable expiration